mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 in the gopromanager.py file.

+If you are using the 3DR Solo Gimbal, you need also to disable the gopro callback functions in the shotmanager.py file located in the same /usr/bin directory.
+Therefore comment the following lines of code in the registerCallbacks() function in shotmanager.py:

+    # gopro manager callbacks (defined in gopro manager)
+    # self.vehicle.add_attribute_listener('gopro_status', self.goproManager.state_callback)
+    # self.vehicle.add_attribute_listener('gopro_get_response', self.goproManager.get_response_callback)
+    # self.vehicle.add_attribute_listener('gopro_set_response', self.goproManager.set_response_callback)

 ## 2.3.
 Setup your Gopro

 A current limitation is that Solo does not know the Gopro settings when we turn it on.
 Therefore, gopromanager assumes a default setting of your Gopro and you need to ensure that you have the following parameters at startup set in your Gopro5, 6 or 7 Black: